 - For seafood lovers, you’re in for a real treat as there are lots of interesting things to eat.
 We just stuck with some ice cream though.

-We had also planned on visiting the Imperial Palace which is close to the markets – but we simply ran out of time and steam to be honest and so from here we walked back to our accommodation.
+- We had also planned on visiting the Imperial Palace which is close to the markets – but we simply ran out of time and steam to be honest (so keep in mind if travelling to Japan with toddlers that little legs will get tired quicker), and so from here we walked back to our accommodation.

 - In the evening we headed out to the pretty little area called Pontoco Alley.
 This area is filled with bars and places to eat and is a must-do while in Kyoto.

-- We found a lovely little place that served Shabu Shabu and then afterward slowly strolled the narrow laneways before heading back to your accommodation.
+- We found a lovely little place that served Shabu Shabu and then afterwards slowly strolled the narrow laneways before heading back to our accommodation.

 Day 13: Explore Kyoto

-Here is a brief overview of how we spent day 13 of our Japan trip:
+Here is a brief overview of how we spent day 13 of our family vacation to Japan:

 - We started the day by taking the bus to Nijo Castle.
-There is plenty to see here so we spent a few hours here.
+There is plenty to see here so we spent a few hours.

 - From Nijo Castle we took a bus to the lovely tourist area of Arashiyama.
 I really loved this area, it was probably my personal favourite place in Kyoto.